fu-malaria/fu-malaria/README.md

 - It needs further work on species detection, especially some of the less obvious species.
 - It is currently configured to work on Thin Blood smears, normally a lab will use a think smear in order to get sufficient volume to ensure sufficient sensitivity, while it does pick up pathogens in Thick smears it is less definitive and further work from Malarial experts is needed to codify the differences between pathogens and artifacts.

- FU Malaria is the Unix adaptation of ChaoMalaria.

-    Copyright (C) {2015-2016}  {Mike Nicholls, F Vega}

-    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.